-M-NCPPC owns and operates four regional parks dispersed throughout the County; Fairland Regional Park (154 acres, not including the portions in Montgomery County) in the northern area of the County, Watkins Regional Park (805 acres) and Walker Mill Regional Parks (504 acres) in the central area, and Cosca Regional Park (790 acres) in the southern area.
-Regional parks are developed parkland encompassing more than 200 acres and offer diverse opportunities for experiences and activities that cannot be found or supported at smaller local parks.
-Regional parks often include multiple athletic fields, imagination playgrounds, picnic shelters, regional road and trail networks that provide access to and from adjoining communities, and large parking areas for signature events.
+M-NCPPC currently owns and operates four regional parks.
+These parks are dispersed geographically throughout the county; Fairland Regional Park (154 acres, not including the portions in Montgomery County) in the northern area of the county, Watkins Regional Park (805 acres) and Walker Mill Regional Parks (504 acres) in the central area, and Cosca Regional Park (790 acres) in the southern area.
+Regional Parks are developed parkland which encompass more than 200 acres and offer diverse opportunities for experiences and activities that cannot be found or supported at smaller local parks.
+Common attributes of 2022 Prince George's County Land Preservation Parks and Recreation Plan DRAFT 19 regional parks include multiple athletic fields, imagination playgrounds, picnic shelters, regional road and trail networks that provide access to and from adjoining communities, and large parking areas for signature events.
 Each regional park also contains unique facilities and natural features that express the local environment or culture, which include historic structures, stream valleys, and rare, threatened, and endangered plant species.
-Regional parks contribute to 8 percent of parkland holdings.

-The Department is in the process of developing master plans for each M-NCPPC regional park.
+The Department is in the process of developing Master Development Plans for each of the M-NCPPC regional parks.
 The plan for Watkins Regional Park was completed in 2018.
 The plans for Walker Mill and Cosca Regional Parks will be completed in 2022, and the plan for Fairland Regional Park will begin in 2022.
-Master plans establish comprehensive visions for the future of the County's regional parks by developing blueprints that balance competing demands on the park's resources, and shape recommendations that responsibly guide development through the next 20 to 25 years.
+Master Development Plans establish comprehensive visions for the future of the county's regional parks by developing blueprints that balance competing demands on the park's resources, and shape recommendations that responsibly guide development through the next 20-25 years.

-Watkins Regional Park is planned to utilize the existing agriculture fields to expand on the existing educational programming at the Watkins Nature Center and Old Maryland Farm.
-Walker Mill Regional Park will create opportunities to retell and expand on the history and legacy of the African American history through the lens of the Historic Concord Site and the families that settled in the area.
-The Cosca Regional Park Master Development Plan builds upon the natural beauty and topography of the site to immerse residents in nature, connecting the various areas of the park along a spine trail.
-The plans are shaped by recommendations generated from an analysis of the park's existing conditions and natural resources, an evaluation of the level of service needed to provide various types of recreation, and continual input collected from community and internal stakeholders.
-Future regional parks include Westphalia Central Park and Green Branch Athletic Complex.
+Watkins Regional Park is planned to utilize the existing agriculture fields to expand on the existing educational programming at the Watkins Nature Center and Old Maryland Farm, while Walker Mill Regional Park will create opportunities to retell and expand on the history and legacy of the African American and Black history through the lens of the Historic Concord Site and the families that settled in the area.
+The Cosca Regional Park Master Development plan builds upon the natural beauty and topography of the site to immerse residents in nature, connecting the various areas of the park along a spine trail.
+The plans are shaped by recommendations generated from an analysis of the park's existing conditions and natural resources, an evaluation of the level of service needed to provide various levels of recreation, and continual input collected from community and internal stakeholders.
+Current undeveloped, but future regional parks include Westphalia Central Park and Green Branch Athletic Complex.